marcusmariano/GettingandCleaningData/README.md

 - clique on the source button on RStudio to run the script

-- It will loading all of the library and create a tidy dataset.
+- It will loading all of the library, open up the tables with data, execute all code to format the data and create a tidy dataset.